 Credential Maintenance Committee

 The ISSP Credential Maintenance Committee is charged with overseeing the process for ISSP-SA and ISSP-CSP to maintain their credentials through ongoing professional development opportunities.
 These professional development opportunities allow ISSP-SAs and ISSP-CSPs to stay current on the skills, knowledge, and abilities required of sustainability professionals.
 The committee is responsible for defining the requirements for renewing credentials including the criteria required of appropriate educational opportunities for that ISSP credential holders.
+Members of this committee must be ISSP credential holders.

 ISSP-CSP Application Review Committee

 The ISSP-CSP Application Review Committee determines the eligibility of candidates for the ISSP Certified Sustainability Professional (ISSP-CSP) credential exam.
 Individual committee members review applications, CVs, and references, while the committee as a whole continues to clarify and improve the rubric for ISSP-CSP eligibility.
+Members of this committee must be ISSP credential holders.

 Certification Test Committee